nodejs/node/doc/api/async_hooks.md

 The `TCPWRAP` is not part of this graph; even though it was the reason for `console.log()` being called.
-This is because binding to a port without a hostname is a *synchronous* operation within Node.js, but to maintain a completely asynchronous API the user's callback is placed in a `process.nextTick()`.
+This is because binding to a port without a hostname is a *synchronous* operation, but to maintain a completely asynchronous API the user's callback is placed in a `process.nextTick()`.

 The graph only shows *when* a resource was created, not *why*, so to track the *why* use `triggerAsyncId`.